department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.diagnosticReport-intro.md

   - `category` is `http://terminology.hl7.org/CodeSystem/v2-0074#CH` for Chem-Hem lab results
   - `extension[note]` is the lab report comments
   - `basedOn` is the lab order as contained ServiceRequest
-- Pathology or Microbiology
+- Microbiology
   - `code.text` = report `title`
-  - `code.coding` will be [from Lab Report ValueSet](ValueSet-LabReportVS.html)
+  - `code.coding` is `http://terminology.hl7.org/CodeSystem/v2-0074#MB` for Microbiology lab results
+  - `basedOn.identifier` may be the caseNumber
+  - `presentedForm` is the lab report text
+- Pathology
+  - `code.text` = report `title`
+  - `code.coding` is `http://terminology.hl7.org/CodeSystem/v2-0074#SP` for Surgical Pathology lab results
   - `basedOn.identifier` may be the caseNumber
   - `presentedForm` is the lab report text
 - Note the use of contained `ServiceRequest`, `Specimen`, and `Observation` means that they are not individually findable or referenceable.
 To find Observations, look for the Observation code in the DiagnosticReport.category, then look for the contained Observation with that code.